-This mulled wine syrup recipe is more of a mixer than a syrup, but it makes a wonderful Christmas gift when paired with a lovely bottle of red wine and some festive decorations.
+This mulled wine syrup recipe is more of a mixer than a syrup, but it makes a wonderful Christmas gift when paired with a lovely bottle of red wine and some festive ribbon!

-I think people really appreciate homemade gifts so much more than something purchased.
+I think people really appreciate homemade gifts, like mulled wine syrup, so much more than something that’s purchased.

 As an Amazon Associate I earn from qualifying purchases.

 What do you think?
-I love to put some homemade gifts on a plate or in a little basket and wrap it up for a lovely hostess gift or present.
-Things like homemade vanilla, a liqueur, candy or even cookies are usually gifts everyone will enjoy and won’t be cast aside or re-gifted!
+I love to put some homemade gifts on a plate, or in a little basket and wrap it up for a lovely hostess gift.
+Things like homemade vanilla, a liqueur, candy or even cookies are usually gifts everyone will enjoy, and won’t be cast aside or re-gifted!

 What is Mulled Wine?

 Mulled wine is just red wine (usually) which has been infused with spices, then heated and served warm.
 Have you ever had mulled wine?
-It’s such a wintery and festive beverage, but definitely isn’t nearly as popular in the US as it is in the UK and Europe.
-It’s served as gluhwein at all the Christmas markets in places like Germany and Austria, and in France it’s known as vin chaud (hot wine).
+It’s such a wintery and festive beverage, but definitely isn’t nearly as popular in the US as it is in Europe.
+It’s served as glühwein at all the Christmas markets in places like Germany and Austria, and in France it’s known as vin chaud (hot wine).

 Conveniently, mulled wine syrup takes just a few minutes to make and all you really need are pretty bottles and ribbon.
 If you’re really creative, you can make some lovely labels, too.
 I won’t lie, I’m not only making this to give away, as I love mulled wine!

-There’s no need to mix up spices when you want to enjoy mulled wine or cider: just add the syrup to your beverage of choice, heat and serve!
+There’s no need to combine spices when you want to enjoy mulled wine or hard cider.
+Simply add the premade syrup to your beverage of choice, heat and serve!
 I wouldn’t add it to apple juice, as I fear it’d be much too sweet.

 Mulled Wine Syrup (for Hard Cider too)